I've been sculpting horses since I was a child, creating my own horse models because

 Check the list below to see which resins I have currently available, and the prices.
-A few of my sculptures were commissioned pieces in mini scale created for Tom Bainbridge, and
+A few of my sculptures were commissioned pieces in mini scale created for Tom Bainbridge.
 I do occasionally take a sculpture commission.
 A mini scale sculpture- approximately 3" tall- runs about $750 depending upon pose and complexity.
 Larger pieces are also available.
 If you have a special horse you'd like to see immortalized in sculpture, just